MillersvilleCS/geopod/README.txt

-1. Install egit from the eclipse marketplace
+1. Install egit from the Eclipse marketplace

-2. create a new git project: file -> import -> git -> projects from git
+2. Create a new git project: file -> import -> git -> projects from git

-3. the 'select repositotory source' screen  will come up
+3. The 'select repositotory source' screen  will come up

   ~select 'URI'

   ~click 'next'

-4. the 'source git repository' screen will come up
+4. The 'source git repository' screen will come up

   ~Do the following for each of the fields